 - 1 tbs cinnamon powder

-- In a pan, heat 2 tsp butter and then, add pineapple puree, brown sugar and star anise.
+- In a pan, heat 2 teaspoon butter and then, add pineapple puree, brown sugar and star anise.

 - We need to caramelize the pineapple.
 So, keep cooking in low heat until you see that it becomes light brown in color.